We’ll list 12 dedicated software development team tools you can use to manage, collaborate, and succeed with your dedicated team.

 Source: University of New South Wales

 Let’s say you’re based in Asia and want to develop a trading app.
-Ideally, you want the best financial expert you can consult on your project.
+Ideally, you want the best software engineer with experience in building this type of app you can consult on your project.

 But the problem might be that no one in your area is qualified enough.